 Long-term agritourism sustainability depends on preserving the quality of the nature-based environment that includes productive agriculture.
-The NRCS outlines six essential elements of agritourism sustainability - authenticity, fun, values, relationships, learning, and involvement.
+The AgMRC outlines seven best management practices for an agritourism business – authentic experience, educational experience, customer service, adequate facilities, safe and accessible environment, community relations, and planning for a financial future.
 Many agritourism operators express a desire to educate visitors or as a tool for community outreach as some of the key motivating factors in implementing and managing their tourist-focused activities.
 The vast majority of the US population is not directly engaged in agriculture; agritourism efforts provide an opportunity for these individuals to engage with their local food system.
 These types of interactions may empower individuals to make more sustainable food and lifestyle choices and can increase the extent of rural advocacy among city dwellers.

 Permitting issues, environmental health regulations, and liability or insurance concerns were the three most prominent factors limiting the implementation of agritourism.
-The UC Agricultural Issues Center found that the the permitting system was overwhelmingly viewed by farm operators as misleading, time-consuming, or costly (AIC Issues brief).
+The UC Agricultural Issues Center found that the permitting system was overwhelmingly viewed by farm operators as misleading, time-consuming, or costly (AIC Issues brief).
 In order to obtain clearances, permits, and licenses, operators must follow a planning and permitting process that addresses land-use development, environmental health and safety, licenses and taxes, and direct marketing.
 Rules and regulations for agritourism operations vary by county, increasing the potential for miscommunication or misunderstandings within the system.
-To address these concerns, UC has engaged in a variety of research initiatives and programs aimed at promoting the development of sustainable agritourism.
+Refer to the California Agritourism: Permits and Regulations webpage for information on the best approaches for meeting the regulations required to begin and sustain an agritourism operation.

 University of California Contributions - Research

+UC has engaged in a variety of research initiatives and programs aimed at promoting the development of sustainable agritourism.
 To investigate the political, social, and economic characteristics of agritourism in California, researchers from UC Cooperative Extension and the UC Small Farm Program performed an extensive survey of farmers engaging in various agritourism practices in 2009.
 With this information, researchers are able to better understand the needs of California agritourism and create outreach programs to assist in the development of the sector.
 The UC survey team focused on determining the types of activities that farmers were engaged in, marketing techniques, management and staffing practices, profitability, and the characteristics of typical visitors.
-Detailed survey information was published in UC ANR’s quarterly journal, California Agriculture: California agritourism operations and their potential are growing.
+Detailed survey information was published in UC ANR’s quarterly journal, California Agriculture: California agritourism operations and their economic potential are growing.